Skip to Content

 ---------------------------------------------------------

-I gave my ducks their own house for a couple reasons.
-First, my chicken coop is already pretty full of chickens.
-Second, ducks don’t roost up high when sleeping, they just bed down on the ground.
-I don’t want the ducks nesting under the chicken roosts and getting pooped on all night.
-But third and most important to me, is that ducks are just really wet.
-Chickens hate being wet and in the winter that moisture can leave them susceptible to frost bite.
-When ducks come in the house, they are often wet and their poop is mostly liquid from all the water they drink.
-They expel a lot of moisture when they breath.
-I decided it was best for the chickens and ducks to just have separate homes, but they would be sharing a run & free range space.
+Chickens hate being wet and in the winter that moisture can leave them susceptible to frostbite.
+When ducks come into the house, they are often wet and their poop is mostly liquid from all the water they drink.
+They expel a lot of moisture when they breathe.
+I decided it was best for the chickens and ducks to just have separate homes, but they would be sharing a run & free-range space.
 Click here to read more about keeping chickens & ducks together

 What do ducks need in a house?

 Ducks don’t need anything fancy.
 They sleep on the floor and don’t even really need a nest box.
-A cozy corner of the house with a pile of straw is good enough for a nest.
+A cozy corner of the house with a pile of straw is good enough for egg laying.
 Their house can just be a wooden box or old dog house that is at least 3 feet high, with 4 square feet of floor space for each duck you plan to have.

 Ducks are large and somewhat awkward on land so you want to have a decent size door – about 14 inches wide and 12-14 inches tall.
 The house should either be on the ground or have a low ramp.
 You might need to add traction strips or a mat on the ramp to help wet, webbed feet navigate.
 Fill the house with plenty of straw for them to snuggle down into and for making a nest out of.